luizcurti/fc-monolith/README.md

-fc-monolith
+# NodeJs Monolith

-This project is a monolith developed during the @devfullcycle course.
+This project is a monolith.
 It demonstrates building a monolithic architecture using TypeScript, with a focus on clean code and testing practices.

 Technologies
 TypeScript